MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 1:      -0.5            -0.5
 ```

 In general, the state of a register that is entangled with another register is a mixed state rather than a pure state.
-In this case, <xref:microsoft.quantum.extensions.diagnostics.dumpregister> outputs the following message:
+In this case, <xref:microsoft.quantum.diagnostics.dumpregister> outputs the following message:

 ```
 Qubits provided (0;) are entangled with some other qubit.